illustration depicting a woman living with OCD and depression

 Individuals with disturbing or negative obsessions are more prone to developing depression.
 These may include:

-- Intrusive thoughts of a sexual or violent nature
+• Intrusive, unwanted thoughts of a sexual or violent nature.

-There’s a fragile balance between managing obsessions and giving in to compulsions.
-When that balance tips, the aftermath can be devastating, fuelling feelings of hopelessness and despair that often morph into full-blown depression.
-Managing OCD symptoms can be an extremely challenging and energy-consuming task, leaving people feeling like they’re running on empty.
+There’s a delicate balance between managing obsessions and giving in to compulsions.
+When that balance tips, the aftermath can feel devastating, fueling feelings of hopelessness and despair that often morph into full-blown depression.
+Managing symptoms often requires OCD medication and can be an extremely challenging and energy-consuming task, leaving people feeling like they’re running on empty.

 Genetic factors

 There may be shared genetic vulnerabilities that predispose individuals to both OCD and depression.
-Having a relative with one or both conditions puts you at greater risk of getting them too.
+Having a relative with one or both conditions puts you at greater risk of being diagnosed with them too.

 Environmental triggers